The University of Cincinnati’s Advanced Research Computing (ARC)

 ARC resources support all disciplines, including healthcare, sciences,

 engineering and social sciences/humanities, in their quest to harness big

 data via analytics, modeling and simulation, visualization, artificial

 intelligence and machine learning.

-The ARC initiative is a collaboration between the Office of Research,
+The ARC center is a collaboration between the Office of Research,

 University of Cincinnati faculty, the Office of Information Technologies